 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

-The U.S. Constitution provides that you are entitled representation by an attorney if the state is trying to deprive you of your liberty.
-This means that a court may be required to appoint a lawyer to represent you for free -- or for a fee you can afford -- if the crime you are charged with carries a jail sentence.
+The U.S. Constitution provides that you are entitled to representation by an attorney if the state is trying to deprive you of your liberty.
+This means that a court may be required to appoint a lawyer to represent you for free—or for a fee you can afford—if the crime you are charged with carries a jail sentence.

 In areas that don't have a public defender's office, the local government will often contract with private law firms to take cases for indigent defendants.
 Or, the courts will maintain a list of attorneys and appoint them on a rotating basis to represent people who can't afford to hire their own lawyers.